Secret Love (Dry Cleaning album)

-Secret Love is the upcoming third studio album by the English band Dry Cleaning.
-It is scheduled for release on 9 January 2026 through 4AD Records and was produced by the Welsh musician Cate Le Bon.
-Following Stumpwork (2022) by more than three years, it will be their first album not to be produced by John Parish.
+Secret Love is the third studio album by the English post-punk band Dry Cleaning, released on 9 January 2026 through 4AD Records and produced by the Welsh musician Cate Le Bon.
+It follows Stumpwork (2022) by more than three years and is their first album not produced by John Parish.
+Musically, the band continued to expand upon the post-punk style that defined their earlier work, and Florence Shaw's otherwise spoken word delivery increasingly relied on sung vocals.